 Tetracycline is an antibiotic.
 It’s a fairly powerful antibiotic that kills a broad spectrum of bacteria.
 But when it is taken while teeth are forming, it deposits in the dentin and enamel of the tooth and creates a permanent gray or brown stain.
 It can be uniform in discoloration of the entire tooth or can form horizontal bands of stain of different intensities.

-The best way to mask and treat the dark gray appearance of tetracycline stains, according to Dr. Wilcox, a Glendale Arizona Cosmetic Dentist, is with porcelain veneers.
+The best way to mask and treat the dark gray appearance of tetracycline stains, according to Dr. Tenney, a Glendale Arizona Cosmetic Dentist, is with porcelain veneers.

 These stains are too dark and deep for successful bleaching.
 These stains are different from any other stains and to cover them up requires a mastery of color, translucency, and opacity.
 These techniques and principals aren’t taught in dental schools.